Send the link below via email or IMCopy

 Transcript of Applying to College: Junior Workshop 2014

-Myth 4: I should start working on my applications now
+Myth 3: I am behind if I am not working on my college applications now

 Myth 1: Numbers are everything

 Greatest predictor of college success

 B in hard class = A in easy class